 This all-round resort is especially good for those who like to walk out to local bars and restaurants, or for those who enjoy being active, as Tamarind has a great range of complimentary activities.
 It’s a good value option in one of Barbados’ flashiest areas.

-The resort has 104 contemporary rooms and suites set in two or three-story buildings arranged round one of the three pools.
+The resort has 104 contemporary rooms and suites set in two or three-storey buildings arranged round one of the three pools.
 Decorated with bright fabrics and rattan furniture the rooms have a typically Caribbean flair.
-Each has air-conditioning, a flat screen TV, iPod docking station, complimentary Wi-Fi, mini fridge and a balcony or terrace with views of the pool, gardens or ocean.
+Each has air-conditioning, a flat-screen TV, iPod docking station, complimentary Wi-Fi, mini fridge and a balcony or terrace with views of the pool, gardens or ocean.